 - Get International — Travel to the International Peace Garden where you can have one foot in America and one in Canada!
 Celebrate its 85th anniversary July 14–15, 2018.
 The Garden is located near the Portal border crossing and feature a variety of northern flora.

-- Great White Buffalo — Stop at the National Buffalo Museum in Jamestown and view a rare white buffalo, Dakota Miracle, which is sacred to our native tribes.
-White Cloud, a true albino bison and mother to Dakota Miracle, is on display inside the museum.
+- Great White Buffalo — Stop at the National Buffalo Museum in Jamestown to see the live herd and a display of legendary White Cloud, a true albino bison.
 You might also want a picture with “Dakota Thunder,” the “World’s Largest Buffalo” statue at the site.

 - A Real Western Town — Medora is home to the greatest show in the West, the “Medora Musical,” as well as the North Dakota Cowboy Hall of Fame and the Chateau de Mores.
 Adventure seekers can ride a horse, ride a bike or take a hike on the Maah Daah Hey Trail.
 This 144-mile trail winds through the Little Missouri National Grassland (largest in the U.S.) and has been deemed an epic ride that challenges the most skilled while offering breathtaking views of North Dakota’s Badlands.